 Now that you what factors you should consider when choosing a Password Manager, let’s get to our top picks for best password managers for Windows.

-Best Password Managers for Windows in 2021
+Best Password Managers for Windows

 Let’s start with LastPass, which is arguably one of the best password managers for Windows.
 It comes with an encrypted vault where you can save your passwords, debit cards, insurance cards, memberships, Wi-Fi Passwords, and other important documents.